The Elasticity of Quantitative Investment: Data and Notation

-I take the raw predictor $k$ for stock $i$ at time $t$, denoted $x_{i,k,t}$, and normalize them as shown in Figure \ref{fig:demand}.
+I take the raw predictor $k$ for stock $i$ at time $t$, denoted $x_{i,k,t}$, and normalize it as shown in Figure \ref{fig:demand}.
 For example, $x_{i,k,t}$ could be the book-to-market or profitability ratio in \cite{weber}.
 As \cite{shrinking} and \cite{kelly} discuss, it is important to normalize the predictor into a well-behaved predictor, $z_{i,k,t}$, for statistical arbitrageurs.

-The main type of normalized predictor is used for the factor models, denoted as $\udot{z}_{i,k,t}$.
-I use a continuous version of the normalization that \cite{shrinking} and \cite{kelly} use, among others.
-Their normalization is the raw predictor, $x_{i,k,t}$, mapped into cross-sectional percentiles (between 0 and 1) minus one half (with a resulting range between $-0.5$ and $0.5$).
-For example, if an asset has a book-to-market ratio in the twentieth percentile in the cross-section of assets, then the resulting normalized value would be $-0.3$ ($= 0.2 - 0.5$).
-A slightly modified version of these normalized predictors are used in the demand estimation section, which is discussed below.

-I use a continuous version of this percentile transformation, as defined and discussed below.
-I use a continuous transformation to be able to calculate the elasticity of demand of these statistical arbitrageurs.
-In other words, every step between prices and portfolio weights in Figure \ref{fig:demand} should be continuous, including having $\udot{z}_{i,k,t}$ be a continuous function of $x_{i,k,t}$.
-This allows the calculation of $\partial \udot{z}_{i,k,t} / \partial \log (p_{i,t})$ for each predictor (see Appendix \ref{subsec:kernel} for the closed-form formula for these derivatives).

-The transformation of the raw predictors, $x_{i,k,t}$, into the normalized predictors, $\udot{z}_{i,k,t}$, allows me to form predictor-weighted portfolios.
-As \cite{shrinking} and \cite{kelly} discuss, using portfolios weighted with these cross-sectional percentiles produces clean long-short portfolios with a long tradition in asset pricing, while using portfolios based on raw predictors, $x_{i,k,t}$, is full of noise.
+Transforming the raw predictors, $x_{i,k,t}$, into the normalized predictors, $\udot{z}_{i,k,t}$, allows me to form predictor-weighted portfolios.
+The dot underneath $z_{i,k,t}$ denotes this specific normalization discussed below.
+As \cite{shrinking} and \cite{kelly} discuss, using portfolios weighted with these cross-sectional percentiles produces clean long-short portfolios with a long tradition in asset pricing, while using portfolios based directly on raw predictors, $x_{i,k,t}$, is full of noise.